About the property

 This lovely sixth floor ocean view condo in Kona Alii has an amazing view of Kailua Bay and is centrally located to all restaurants, cafes and shopping within Kailua Village.
 It is decorated with Hawaiian Island style.
 This one bedroom, cute fully furnished condo has a queen bed in the master bedroom, and the living room has a queen futon for additional guests.
 This condo is designed to make it easy to enjoy your vacation.
 Free local phone calls and complimentary Wi-Fi available.

-This unit includes a nice fully equipped kitchen, an indoor dining area, as well as dining on the lanai.
+This unit includes a nice fully equipped kitchen, Murphy Bed in the Living room for additional sleeping space, an indoor dining area, as well as dining on the lanai.

 The Kailua-Kona Coast has the most colorful and spectacular pink, lavender, and orange sunsets in Hawaii.
 Maybe you’ll be lucky and spot the famous 'Green Flash” at sunset, as the sun dips behind the horizon.
 You can watch the incredible Kona sunsets right from your lanai, as well as the cruise ships, parasailing, whales and dolphins.
 The amenities at Kona Alii include a private complex pool and gas BBQ.